Whooping cough is a disease that has affected many of our members. Here are some of their stories;

 - Pertussis in Australia

-- Scientific evidence for the safety and effectiveness of the whooping cough vaccine in pregnancy.
+- Evidence for the safety and effectiveness of the whooping cough vaccine in pregnancy, a summary